Skip to main content Skip to navigation

 Vector

 Leafhoppers are the only known vectors.
-Seven leafhoppers are known to transmit X-disease phytoplasma: Colladonus montanus reductus, Colladonus geminatus, Euscelidius variegatus, Colladonus montanus montanus, Fiebriella florii, Scaphytopius acutus, and Paraphlepsius irroratus (Jensen 1969, Purcell and Elkinton 1980).
+Seven leafhoppers are known to transmit X-disease phytoplasma: Colladonus reductus, Colladonus geminatus, Euscelidius variegatus, Colladonus montanus, Fiebriella florii, Scaphytopius acutus, and Paraphlepsius irroratus (Jensen 1969, Purcell and Elkinton 1980).
 In tests of over 2000 individuals no other leafhoppers were found positive for X-disease phytoplasma (Marshall et al., in prep).
 The only species found actively transmitting in that survey were C. m. reductus, and C. gemintus.
-Colladonus montanus reductus is the most common X-disease leafhopper vector in Washington followed by E. variegatus with low frequency of C. geminatus (Orpet et al, in prep).
+Colladonus reductus is the most common X-disease leafhopper vector in Washington followed by E. variegatus with low frequency of C. geminatus (Orpet et al, in prep).
 Low numbers of S. acutus were found in Washington surveys from 2020 to 2022 (Marshall et al., in prep, Northfield and Nottingham 2020).
 Research in the 1960s suggests E. variegatus appears to be a less effective vector than C. reductus, with a longer latency period (approximately 50 days compared to 30-35 days) (Jensen 1969).
 This finding aligns with our finding that field-collected E. variegatus never had enough phytoplasma in their mouthparts for transmission (Marshall et al., in prep).

 Transmission by leafhoppers will vary depending on the level of infection in the block as well as numbers of leafhoppers.
 For example, in managed orchards with some X-disease incidence 10-15% may have acquired phytoplasma, while up to 2% of Colladonus spp. leafhoppers are able to transmit (Marshall in prep).
-However, in an unmanaged orchard with high levels of infection (50 of 50 trees tested positive) 40% of C. m. reductus leafhoppers had acquired the phytoplasmas.
+However, in an unmanaged orchard with high levels of infection (50 of 50 trees tested positive) 40% of C. reductus leafhoppers had acquired the phytoplasmas.

 leafhopper vectors